foysalit/logrocket-photato/blog.md

 }
 ```

+There's also a few dependencies like [express](https://expressjs.com/) and [sequelize](https://sequelize.org/)] and we will see their usage later.
 That's all the setup we need for our server app and but before we move on, let's install all the packages by running `npm install` command in the root of the api folder.
 This command will generate a `node_modules/` folder and a `package.lock.json` file.

 Photo gallery with chakra UI and React